anntnt/anntnt/README.md

 ## About me

-I live in Vienna, Austria.
-I started as a freelancer before joining various creative and digital agencies.
+I started out freelancing and later worked with a few creative and digital agencies — building all kinds of web projects along the way.
 <br/>
-Here you can take a look at my recent projects.
+Here on GitHub, you’ll find some of my latest projects and experiments.

 <br/>